fabryandrea/data-circle-project-data-warehouse/data-stack/readme.md

-Hello everyone and I hope you are having a good day!
+Hello everyone and we hope you are having a good day!

 I try to give you all an insight about our data stack and choices that you can make for this course.